 And that’s it!
 You’ve just built a flow between Wrike and Google Sheets.
 Congratulations!

-If you followed the steps above, your flow ill now:
+If you followed the steps above, your flow will now:

 - Automatically create new Google Sheets rows based on specific Wrike tasks.

-- Keep your spreadsheet and board updated in real-time.
+- Keep your spreadsheet and project/folder updated in real-time.

 If you have any questions, please don’t hesitate to reach out and let us know.